renbocz/zf2-cron-helper/README.md

                 // Frequency of executing.
 If is omitted than the job will be
                 // executed only on demand.
                 'frequency' => '0 20 * * *',
-                // `RouteTask` defines task that is using existing application's
+                // `CronHelper\Service\JobTask\RouteTask` defines task that
-                // route as a target job's action.
+                // is using existing application's route as a job's action.
                 'task' => array(
                     'type' => 'CronHelper\Service\JobTask\RouteTask',
                     'options' => array(